 When you download apps from the Apple store, you want them right away.
 However, that is not always possible as sometimes you are forced to stare at a progress bar as you anticipate the download to complete.
-This is very annoying, and especially if you are used to tapping a button and in no time, your device is done with both the download and the install of the app.
+This is very annoying when your apps downloading so slow, and especially if you are used to tapping a button and in no time, your device is done with both the download and the install of the app.

 So, what is going on, and how do you fix slow App Store download problems?
 Keep reading to learn more!